simpleledger/simpleledger.github.io/docs/README.md

 ## See what others are building

 Are you looking for inspiration?
-You can find a huge collection of awesome community projects over at Awesome IPFS.
+You can find a collection of awesome community projects over at simpleledger.cash.

 [Check out Featured SLP Projects now →](https://simpleledger.cash/featured-projects/)